XMaxPlatform/support-chain/build-macos.md

 mongodb-uri = mongodb://localhost:27017

 ```
-The config of mongodb is not neccessary, if you just want to test or debug.
+The config of `MongoDB` is not neccessary, if you just want to test or debug.

-If you want to run xmax with mongodb, you must setup mongodb sevice first.
+If you want to run xmax with mongodb, you must setup `MongoDB` sevice first.

 Setup mongodb in another bash terminal.
 Setup command: